June 4, 2025

 Requirements Needed for Stripe Corporate Card

-According to Stripe’s website, you can get your virtual credit card up and running within minutes after your application.
+According to Stripe’s website, you can get your virtual business credit card up and running within minutes after your application.
 There’s no need to present or submit paperwork, and you can directly apply for a business credit card with no personal guarantee.
 Once approved, Stripe will grant you a credit limit based on your payment history and your bank history.
 The newer your Stripe account is, the lower your credit limit will be.
 As you establish your payment history in your Stripe account, you’ll have better chances of increasing your credit limit.

 2. Brex’s Credit Card